-We thank Andy Bernard, Ken French, Becky Lester, Ray Mataloni, Rafael La Porta, Richard Sansing, Matt Slaughter, Bill Zeile, participants at the 2013 UNC Tax Symposium, the 2013 Standing Committee on Estimation BEA Seminar Series, the 2013 NYU Tax Policy and Public Finance Colloquium, the 2013 Oxford CBT/FAME Seminar Series, the Sixth Annual Academic Conference on Corporate Governance at Drexel University, several anonymous national partners with Big 4 accounting firms, and several anonymous law partners for helpful comments.
+We thank Andy Bernard, Ken French, Becky Lester, Ray Mataloni, Rafael La Porta, Richard Sansing, Matt Slaughter, Bill Zeile, participants at the 2013 UNC Tax Symposium, the 2013 Standing Committee on Estimation BEA Seminar Series, the 2013 NYU Tax Policy and Public Finance Colloquium, the 2013 Oxford CBT/FAME Seminar Series, the Sixth Annual Academic Conference on Corporate Governance at Drexel University, seminar participants at Dartmouth College and the University of Texas, Austin, several anonymous national partners with Big 4 accounting firms, and several anonymous law partners for helpful comments.
 The statistical analysis of firm-level data on U.S. multinational companies was conducted at the Bureau of Economic Analysis (BEA), Department of Commerce under arrangements that maintain legal confidentiality requirements.
 The views expressed in this study are those of the authors and do not reflect official positions of the U.S. Department of Commerce.